Caffeine, Food, Alcohol, Smoking and Sleep

 Things you should know:

-• Limit the amount of caffeine you eat or drink and avoid it for at least 4 hours before going to sleep.
+• Limit the amount of caffeine you consume and avoid it for at least 4 hours before going to sleep.

 • Caffeine may make it difficult to fall asleep and may also cause you to sleep more lightly.